How I started Bold Lead Designs, LLC

 The long answer goes like this:

 When I was a kid I had almost every kind of animal you can think of (quite a variety of feathered, scaled, and furry critters, considering I lived in the suburbs).
 As a teenager I was completely obsessed with horses.
 If I wasn’t at school, I was at the barn.
 I also loved working with dogs.
-I never had a dog as a young child, but got my first puppy, a German Shepherd, when I was about 12 years old.
+I didn’t have a dog as a young child, but got my first puppy, a German Shepherd, when I was about 12 years old.
 I learned to appreciate dogs that had a job utilizing their natural talents, and still have an affinity for working dogs of all kinds.

 In High school I raised a guide dog puppy for Guide Dogs for the Blind.
 A lovely GSD named Poco.
 He was huge (not so poco).
 Guide Dogs use a special multi-functional leather leash, one that you can keep short for walking, and it can be lengthened for breaks and playtime.
 It was also a super convenient tie-down.
 I used this leash for many, many years after Poco was relinquished.
 It finally gave out after 17 years (the hardware got rusty).